-Information under the Curriculum subjects is currently being updated at school with new and revised statements, plans and progression skills documents to be uploaded when they are completed.
-This is an ongoing piece of work.
+Information under the Curriculum subjects has been updated at school with new and revised statements, plans and progression skills documents.
+They are reviewed annually by subject leaders and where appropriate amended.

 Our curriculum reflects that we learn and grow together in Broadwindsor in all different ways and supports the schools vision: